EdelCastillo/rPPGAS/README.md

          params: List of parameters given in Step 1.
        initMass: Initial mass to consider.
       finalMass: Final   mass to consider.
+       nThreads: Number of threads for parallel processing (if zero, nThreads=maxCores-1)

   return a list:
    peakMatrix: Matrix of peak (centroids) rows = pixels, columns = intensity of each pixel.